 This course is for students who want to learn the comprehensive functions of Microsoft PowerPoint, a powerful presentation program which is part of the Microsoft Office Suite.
-It prepares students for the Microsoft Office Specialist Power Point certification, Exam 77-422, but is also useful students who want deeper for а understanding of the graphics program.
+It prepares students for the Microsoft Office Specialist Power Point certification, Exam 77-422, but is also useful for students who want a deeper understanding of the graphics program.
 Prerequisite: COMP110